ams-hackers/gbforth/docs/internals.md

 (IR)](https://github.com/ams-hackers/gbforth/blob/master/src/compiler/ir.fs).
 This
 represents the code as a graph of IR components, each of them being a sequence of IR nodes (e.g: CALL node to call another word), corresponding to the traditional basic blocks in compiler terminology.
+Control flow like conditionals and loops are implemented as links between those IR components.

 This intermediate representation are saved together with cross-words, as defined in